In This Article

 This region is packed full of perfect North American nature and over a hundred communities, both large and small, that welcome all visitors to their beautiful lands.

 The Adirondack mountains run through the region, which provides opportunities for hiking, climbing, extreme adventures, skiing, and much more.
-The Adirondack Park is around 4 hours away from Albany, so there is a bit of a drive.
+The Adirondack Park is around 4 hours away from Albany, so there is a bit of a drive and I usually make it a weekend getaway instead of a day trip.

 The Adirondack Mountain region explorers love to visit the communities, do some activities like hiking, fishing, or other great things, and still have time to be back just after sunset.
 You can go back and accomplish even more on your next day trip because there is plenty to do.